W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ::: details Expanded
 Eating of the fruit of the tree of knowledge is a symbolic expression for usurping the ability for self-creating.
 ²This [usurping the ability for self-creating] is the only sense in which God and His [God’s] creations are not co-creators.
-³The belief that they [God and God’s creations] are [co-creators] is implicit in the ‘self-concept’, or the tendency of the self to make an image of itself [self’s self].
+³The belief that they [God and God’s creations] are [co-creators] is implicit in the “self-concept’, or the tendency of the self to make an image of itself [self’s self].
 ⁴Images are perceived, not known.
 ⁵Knowledge cannot deceive, but perception can [deceive].
 ⁶You can perceive yourself as self-creating, but you cannot do more than believe it [you are self-creating].